- What is Summer Academy?

 Elementary: Four super sites and fourteen neighborhood sites (Please download flyer above for specific site locations.)

-Grades 9-12 high school credit recovery and acceleration: James Madison Academic Campus (online only; must meet requirements), Obama SCTE, and South Division High School
+Grades 9-12 high school credit recovery and acceleration: Milwaukee High School of the Arts, Barack Obama SCTE (online only; must meet requirements), and South Division High School

-Grade 8 Promotional Program: Milwaukee Academy of Chinese Language
+Grade 8 Promotional Program: All Summer Academy elementary/middle school locations

 High school ESY: Obama SCTE and South Division High School

 CATP–OJT: MPS Central Services food service program and other various community locations

 There is no cost for any Summer Academy program for students living in the City of Milwaukee.
 Costs may be incurred by ESY students who move at the end of the school year to a new school district.
 Additionally, the afternoon wraparound and recreation programs may require a program fee.
 Parents are encouraged to contact Milwaukee Recreation at 414-475-8180 for more information.

 Transportation at the elementary level is provided only to students enrolled at super site locations within the transportation zone.

 Summer Academy students enrolled in the Grade 8 Promotional, Be the Change, or high school programs will receive a county MCTS M-Card if they live beyond the two-mile walk zone of their selected summer site.
 Parents and guardians must provide transportation to the Summer Academy site on the student's first day of attendance.

 Most students enrolled in the ESY program will be provided with door-to-door transportation.
 This includes a morning pick-up and a mid-day departure from the school location.